-A wide number of International airlines fly directly to Dar es Salaam, Kilimanjaro and Zanzibar including: KLM, Swiss, Emirates, Egyptair, Etihad, Ethiopian Airlines, Oman Air, Qatar Airways Turkish Airlines & FlyDubai.
+A wide number of International airlines fly directly to Dar es Salaam, Kilimanjaro and Zanzibar including KLM, Swiss, Emirates, Egyptair, Etihad, Ethiopian Airlines, Oman Air, Qatar Airways, Turkish Airlines & FlyDubai.

-Domestic carriers such as Air Tanzania, FastJet, Coastal Aviation, Flightlink, Precision Air, Regional Air Services, Safari Air Link and ZanAir link the major cities with tourist attractions and game parks.
-Air Tanzania, FastJet, Coastal Aviation, Flightlink, Precision Air and
+Numerous regional carriers fly into Tanzania from Ethiopia, Kenya, Malawi, Mozambique, Mauritius, Seychelles, Comores, Rwanda, South Africa, Uganda, Zambia and Zimbabwe.
+Domestic carriers such as Air Tanzania, Auric Air, Coastal Aviation, Flightlink, Precision Air, Regional Air Services, Safari Air Link and ZanAir link the major cities with tourist attractions and game parks.
+Air Tanzania, Auric Air, Coastal Aviation, Flightlink, Precision Air and

 Most visitors require visas with the exception of citizens of certain countries of the Commonwealth.
 It is advisable to obtain them in advance from Embassies and High Commissions as several airlines insist on them prior to departure.

 Don’t forget the camera, camcorder and binoculars and take a torch for finding your way around your camp at night.
 Stock up with replacement batteries for all these goods.
 Take sun-glasses, hat, sun lotion, lip balm – and some insect repellent, it is better not to get stung even if you are taking anti-malaria tablets.
 It’s best to take any medicines required for the duration of the visit.
 A spare pair of glasses or contact lenses is also a good idea.
 Take plenty of film, it is difficult to obtain outside the main centres.